The Only Ways to Get Rid of Ingrown Toenails, According to Experts

 Soaking the nails in warm salt water or just warm water can relieve discomfort caused by ingrown nails, especially if there is swelling involved, notes Dr. Adigun.
 Additionally, the taping method can successfully treat ingrown toenails without medical intervention.
 Dr. Adigun explains: “A piece of tape is applied to the side of the skin with the ingrown nail, and then wrapped behind the toe onto the opposite side of the same toe.
 The tape pulls the skin away from the painful nail.”
 That’s just one of numerous home health remedies that really work.

 Many people elect to try over-the-counter medications.
-“These products usually contain salicylic acid, a chemical which destroys human tissue painlessly.
+“These products usually contain salicylic acid, a chemical that destroys human tissue painlessly.
 On a temporary basis, using medications like this may relieve the symptoms of the problem, but it will not eliminate the problem,” says Hinkes.
 People with diabetes or peripheral vascular disease should not use these products as the acid can be a trigger for chemical trauma, resulting in an ulcer that risks infection.
 Here’s some more foot-care advice for people with diabetes.

 Avoid making it worse